oRift/TabletFix/README.md

 # TabletFix
 TabletFix is the best drawing tablet support mod for Minecraft.
 TabletFix supports all pen tablets, using absolute tablet position conversion into relative deltas.
-TabletFix is designed to be both user-friendly and feature-rich.
+TabletFix is made to be user-friendly.
 It has a Configuration HUD for you to use so you could have the best experience possible.

 # Features

 # Backports
-Controlify is currently actively supported for Minecraft versions 1.21 and above, and is compatible with Fabric.
+TabletFix is currently actively supported for Minecraft versions 1.21 and above, and is compatible with Fabric.

 # Author
 riftcodes is the author for TabletFix.